IvanSemov44/VibeCodingDemos/README_PUSH.md

 # On the GitHub repo page enable GitHub Pages (or the workflow will publish to gh-pages branch automatically).

-# After pushing, the GitHub Actions workflow `.github/workflows/docs.yml` will run on push
+# After pushing, documentation publishing is currently disabled.
+See `docs/DOCS_REMOVAL.md` for details.
 ```

 If you prefer to create the repo through the web UI, create a new repository and then run: